 For call centers, efficiency means finding the delicate balance between boosting agents’ productivity and making them happy.

-Boosting the organization’s performance without robbing agents of their physical and mental well-being will always be a challenge for contact center leaders.
+Boosting the organization’s performance without affecting agents’ physical and mental wellbeing will always be a challenge for brands and their contact center partners.
 Customer support reps are prone to burnout because of the very nature of their job, which requires them to answer plenty of calls and attend to irate clients.

 Here are the five things that can bolster both employee engagement and productivity in the contact center.

-To get the best results out of every cent you allot for training programs, you have to make learning a continuous process within the company.
-It can be difficult to do so if you’re still not practicing this, but you can start with small steps.
-For instance, making your training materials and resources retrievable can be extremely beneficial.
+Making your training materials and resources easily retrievable can be extremely beneficial.
 This will allow agents to revisit and review their previous modules, helping them form a skills development habit.